-Barclays’ early careers and graduates channel on YouTube is a useful source of information.
+Barclays’ early careers and graduates page on Facebook is a useful source of information.
 It features short videos in which current hires at Barclays discuss aspects of their chosen business area and role.
 The videos naturally have an air of ‘Barclays is a wonderful place to work’ but you should focus on the facts about the scheme that support your application.

 Making notes on the following would be useful at this stage:

 - typical projects that people in the department work on